-Simplify US Equity Plus Convexity ETF
+Simplify Nasdaq 100 Plus Convexity ETF

-The adviser seeks to achieve the Fund's investment objective by investing primarily in equity securities of U.S. companies and applying a convexity option overlay strategy to the equity investments.
+The adviser seeks to achieve the Fund's investment objective by investing primarily in equity securities of companies listed on the NASDAQ®-100 Index and applying a convexity option overlay strategy to the equity investments.

-Under normal circumstances, the Fund invests at least 80% of its net assets (plus any borrowings for investment purposes) in equity securities of U.S. companies, primarily by purchasing exchange-traded funds ("ETFs").
+The Fund has adopted a non-fundamental policy that, under normal circumstances, the Fund will invest at least 80% of its net assets (plus any borrowings for investment purposes) in equity securities, primarily by purchasing exchange-traded funds ("ETFs") that invest in companies listed on the NASDAQ-100 Index.
 The Fund defines equity securities as common stock, preferred stock, options on common or preferred stock, ETFs that invest primarily in the preceding, options on these ETFs, and options on an equity index.
-The Fund defines U.S. companies as those organized in the U.S.; having a class of securities whose principal securities market is in the U.S.; or derives 50% or more of its total revenues or earnings from goods produced, sales made, or services provided in the U.S.; or maintains 50% or more of its employees, assets, investments, operations, or other business activity in the U.S. The Fund invests in companies without restriction as to capitalization.
-The adviser does not frequently trade U.S. equities but seeks to maintain consistent exposure to the U.S. equity market.
+The Fund invests in companies without restriction as to capitalization.
+The adviser does not frequently trade equities but seeks to maintain consistent exposure to the NASDAQ®-100 Index.